Focusing on Student Success

 Each academic year will include five 8-week terms: one in summer, two in fall and two in spring.
 Two shorter terms are available in winter and summer.
 There are short breaks between each of the five 8-week terms.
 Start dates may vary by program.

-This transition is especially beneficial for part-time students.
-The 8-week format allows them to focus their efforts on one to two courses at a time while having the opportunity to accumulate more credits each semester.
+The 8-week format allows part-time students to focus their efforts on one to two courses at a time while having the opportunity to accumulate more credits each semester.

 Full-time students can maintain their current courseload each semester, but spread out over two 8-week terms.
 They can also take advantage of more courses offered during the summer term for an additional 8 weeks of learning each year.